USU Vehicle Use and Authorization

 Physical Damage Insurance Coverage

-Physical damage coverage, comprehensive and collision, is provided by the Utah Division of Risk Management.
+Physical damage coverage, comprehensive coverage, and collision coverage, are provided by the Utah Division of Risk Management.

 Liability Insurance Coverage for Personal Vehicles:

-- The vehicle owner must carry the state required minimum liability insurance at his/her own expense.
+- The vehicle owner must carry minimum state-mandated liability coverage at his/her own expense.

 - The University's automobile liability insurance will apply on an excess basis, if the auto liability insurance limits carried by the owner of the personal vehicle were insufficient to protect the University.